 I am a born and bred Marlburian.
 I have always enjoyed singing, but am not that confident; I have spent more time acting on stage than singing.
 So I was delighted when a friend invited me to attend the Marlborough Singers, saying that there was no audition.

 Herewith my late choral singing career has been launched.
 My early choral singing career was with St Christopher’s Sunday School Choir, Redwoodtown School choir (inaugural choir for the primary school music festivals) and Marlborough Girls' College choir.
-(We sang at a couple of staff weddings.

 I remember a musical childhood.
 My grandparents played the piano and violin when we visited, my mother played the piano, and I remember visiting friends’ places where we had a good sing-song around the family piano.
 Alas I managed only eight piano lessons before going the speech and drama way.
 My mother said I sang flat.
 She was probably right, but now with the friendly assistance of fellow choir members and YouTube I reckon I am on the improve.
 I have ‘quantity rather than quality’, but am working on it.
 It is a rewarding challenge.